-- 1. Summarize the outreach efforts used in seeking input into the Area Plan from institutionalized, homebound, and/or older individuals with disabilities.
-The Public Hearing was advertised in the local newspaper, The Press Democrat 30 days prior.
-The AAA used an extensive email list of local non-profits and agencies that work with individuals who are seniors, disabled and their caregivers, including those who are institutionalized and homebound. - 2.
-Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? \boxtimes Yes.
-Go to guestion #3 □ Not applicable, PD and/or C funds are not used.
-Go to guestion #4 - 3.
-Summarize the comments received concerning proposed expenditures for PD and/or C No comments received. - 4.
-Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for PriorityServices
+1. Summarize the outreach efforts used in seeking input into the Area Plan from institutionalized, homebound, and/or older individuals with disabilities.
+2. Were proposed expenditures for Program Development (PD) or Coordination

+(C) discussed?

+□Yes.
+Go to question #3

+$\square$ Not applicable, PD and/or C funds are not used.
+Go to question #4

+3. Summarize the comments received concerning proposed expenditures for PD and/or C

+4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services

+□Yes.
+Go to question #5

 □No, Explain: